 When it comes to setting financial goals, it's not enough to know how much money you earn.
 To better know how much of your money is truly yours to save, spend and invest, you first need to get a good approximation about how much you could have to pay in income tax each year.

 If you live and work in Canada, you need to file a personal income tax return every year.
-Understanding how your income is taxed is an important part of financial planning.
-In Canada, the federal government calculates how much tax you should be paying based on the amount of income you earn.
+Understanding how your income is taxed is an important part of setting financial goals.
+In Canada, the federal government calculates how much income tax you should be paying based on the amount of income you earn.

 To calculate a rough estimate of how much you might have to pay in income tax (without reference to any credits or deductions that would be unique to you), start by taking your average tax rate – which is the amount calculated by taking the total of the provincial and federal tax you paid for the year to the government – divided by your annual income for that year.